FredKSchott/CoVim/README.md

 A: Make sure Vim is using a version of Python that includes Twisted (2.5+), and that it's linking to the right libraries.
 See [this post](https://github.com/Valloric/YouCompleteMe/issues/241) for more info on debugging & fixing.

 __Q: Why doesn't CoVim support X?__
 A: New features are being added all the time.
-Check back in a bit or (even better) contribute!
+Check back in a bit.
+Or even better, contribute!